fly-apps/postgres/README.md

 The resulting Postgresql installation will available over the Fly 6PN internal network to other applications and to users who have configured a Fly Wireguard VPN on their local system.

+This Postgres configuration is good for development and small services.
+For mission-critical workloads, you'll want a HA configuration.

 ## Initialize the Fly app

 Create your `fly.toml` file by importing the template from the repository.
 Run: